tim-projects/aegis-cli/README.md

 # aegis-cli

+An unoffical command-line interface (CLI) tool for viewing Aegis Authenticator Time-based One-Time Passwords (TOTP).

+**Note:** This tool is primarily a viewer and does not support editing or creating new OTP codes.

+The main official phone app that generates the backup files this CLI app uses is here: https://getaegis.app/

 ### Example Output

 When run without a group filter, OTP codes are obscured by default.
 Other entries are dimmed, and the selected entry is highlighted in bold white when revealed: